MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-count-adjust-reclassify.md

 ### To calculate the expected inventory in basic warehouse configurations
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Phys.
 Inventory Journals**, and then choose the related link.
 2. Choose the **Calculate Inventory** action.
-3. In the **Calculate Inventory** page, specify the conditions to use to create the journal lines, such as whether to include items that have zero recorded inventory.
+3. On the **Calculate Inventory** page, specify the conditions to use to create the journal lines, such as whether to include items that have zero recorded inventory.
 4. Set filters if you only want to calculate inventory for certain items, bins, locations, or dimensions.
 5. Choose the **OK** button.